Slideshow776/Blip-Blop/README.md

         Desktop menu controls are decided by the _mouse_, the `ESC` and `BACK` keys may also be used for navigation.
 Gameplay will be controlled with the `A` and `D` keys for the top player, and the `Left` and `Right` keys for the bottom player.
 The desktop will also feature controller support.

     * **What type of proficiency will the player need to develop to become proficient at the game?**
     Players will need to outsmart the opponent by shooting the ball to where it is most likely to not be caught.
 This requires a basic understanding of the game's physics and mechanics.
-Letting the ball hit the edges of the paddle generates the most unpredictable angles as well as increasing the risk of missing the ball entirely.
+Letting the ball hit the edges of the paddle generates the most unpredictable angles as well as increases the risk of missing the ball entirely.

     * **What gameplay data is displayed during the game?**
     Each players' score is shown on the right side of their own space in a tilted fashion for all to read equally.